casperlundberg/GUI-for-multi-party-auctioning/README.md

 ### Installation

 1. Clone the repository with command: `git clone https://github.com/casperlundberg/GUI-for-multi-party-auctioning`.
+If you don't have git installed, try downloading and unpacking this repository.

 1. [Download flutter](https://flutter.dev/docs/get-started/install), the Dart SDK is included in the newer versions of Flutter.
    1. The dev team highly recommend to follow the *get-started* tutorial linked above as it shows how to install neccessary plugins and more for the recommended editors.